5-8 September 2018

 On the day following the Armistice in 1918, Claude Monet gave the French state his own symbol of peace: a panoramic painting of over 330 lineal feet.
 Monet had started this project three decades earlier with the intent to create a landscape of blue water dotted with water lilies, willow branches, and cloud reflections.
 His eight panels, covering over 2000 square feet, envelops one in a seal of blue and calm.

 In the 1970’s, I visited the Jeu de Paume in the Tuileries Gardens.
 I fell in love with the priceless display of impressionist (the museum represented in the book and film “The Monuments Men” and considered as the most famous museum of Impressionist painting in the world).
-Many of these works have since been moved to the pièce de résistance of Impressionism, the Musee d’Orsay.
+Many of these works have since been moved to today’s pièce de résistance of Impressionism, the Musee d’Orsay.

 I stand in awe of the building itself.
 Not long ago, in Parisian time, it was doomed for destruction.
 In the center of Paris along the Seine, the building acted as the Orsay Railway Station built in 1900.
 Its unique and soaring architecture make it one of the finest museums in Paris.
 Today, it houses art collections from the period of 1848-1914.